;

 A gap between the crown and gum can actually mean the crown's normal placement

-It's important to distinguish between the "Bad Gap" between the crown and the underlying tooth and the gap that represents the normal crown placement.
+It’s important to tell the difference between a “bad gap”, where there’s a space between the crown and the underlying tooth that allows leakage, and a normal space that simply represents normal crown placement.

 Normal vs. Abnormal gap between crown and gum